1972 Montreal Museum of Fine Arts robbery: "Smith"

-In the course of their initial conversation, Lacoursière quickly came to believe Smith knew a great deal about the robbery, perhaps more than the police did.
-Although Smith said he had not been one of the five students kept under surveillance afterward, he told the detective that the rope used by the thieves to enter from the skylight was not grey as had been reported at the time, but yellow like the ones used at the school building.
-However, upon reviewing the original file and talking with one of the original investigators, Lacoursière found that any information on the colour of the rope had been deliberately withheld by police in order to confirm any later confessions or statements by possible suspects.
+For example, Lacoursière attempted to allay his suspicions by falsely describing the rope lowered from the skylight as made of steel, but Smith quickly corrected him that it was nylon.
+He also told the detective that the rope used by the thieves to enter from the skylight was not grey as had been reported at the time, but yellow like the ones used at the school building.
+Upon reviewing the original file and talking with one of the original investigators, Lacoursière found that information on the colour of the rope had been withheld to confirm any later confessions or statements by possible suspects.
 He considered Smith's statements "highly suspicious".